Learning support — Introduction to the sharing information guide

 A protocol is a formal record that sets out the agreed steps to share information safely and appropriately.
 It means that everyone is clear about what they can and can’t do with the information.

-You will need a different type of protocol depending on whether you are sharing personal or aggregate information.
+You'll need a different type of protocol depending on whether you're sharing personal or aggregate information.

 Protocol templates for sharing personal information and aggregate information are included in this document and are available as word documents for downloading.